 - I thoroughly enjoy feeling like an 80s power woman who will stomp you with her stiletto if you so much as whisper the word “domesticity”.
 Except I don’t wear stilettos, and loafers are a lot less threatening.
 Enter: the shoulder pad.

-- Shoulder pads come with a rich and über-feminist history that dates back to Elsa Schiaparelli and I am here for it.
-Everyone knows that shoulder pads are the OG pantsuit.
+- Shoulder pads come with a rich and relatively feminist history that dates back to Elsa Schiaparelli.

 - There’s nothing quite like a boxy blazer resplendent in its shoulder padded glory to add some edge/intrigue to an outfit.
 Wanna know why my shoulders are so big?
 They’re full of secrets.